 About the Awards

-Australian International Olive Awards, promoting and celebrating quality.
+Australian International Olive Awards, promoting and celebrating quality

 The Australian International Olive Awards (AIOA) is one of the newest and most comprehensive olive oil and table olive competitions in the world.
 Its aim is to professionally judge extra virgin olive oil (EVOO), flavoured olive oils and table olives from around the globe, uncover those with the highest quality and flavour and then award them medals and trophies in recognition of excellence.

 The competition convenor places a strong focus on ensuring broad-ranging judging expertise.
-It has drawn together an international judging panel of more than 30 well-credentialed olive experts from across the globe and Australia.
+It draws together an international judging panel of more than 30 well-credentialed olive experts from across the globe and Australia.
 Together they form an overall judging panel of the highest calibre, offering a wealth of global olive competition experience and knowledge which then allows for objective judging panels.
 These diverse panels ensure a thoughtful, non-biased judging process based purely on merit.

 Every entry is treated fairly and with respect, with the judging panels given adequate time to assess each entry’s aroma and organoleptic characteristics.
 Medals are then awarded on those individual merits, rather than by comparison.
 The judges’ assessments are used to provide comprehensive tasting note feedback for all entries which can be used for future improvement and promotion.